UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/instruments/CHARIS.rst

 data set and measure the centroid of the images.
 This will allow us to re-register and align the images for PSF modeling and subtraction.

+For this tutorial, we use an example dataset of HR8799, a small subset of the full dataset taken by CHARIS in 2018 (todo: give credits to the data here), which you can also download yourself at `pyKLIP CHARIS tutorial data <https://github.com/minghanmilan/pyKLIP_CHARIS_Tutorial_Data>`_ and follow along with the tutorial.

 This tutorial is aimed at processing SCExAO+CHARIS data, in which a coronagraph blocks out the central star, and a diffractive grid in the pupil plane consisting of deformable mirrors (DM) with a large amount of high-speed actuators creates fainter copies of the central star at fixed offsets relative to the host star.
 These copies are called satallite